0

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Dunning is worth considering.

-As is often the case in a small village, Dunning doesn't have a public transportation system that people use for their commute.
+Dunning is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Dunning in 2018 was $23,091, which is low income relative to Nebraska and the nation.
-This equates to an annual income of $92,364 for a family of four.
+The per capita income in Dunning in 2022 was $31,817, which is lower middle income relative to Nebraska, and middle income relative to the rest of the US.
+This equates to an annual income of $127,268 for a family of four.

 The people who call Dunning home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dunning residents report their race to be White.
-Important ancestries of people in Dunning include English, German, Irish, Dutch, and Polish.
+Important ancestries of people in Dunning include English, Irish, German, Dutch, and Danish.

 The most common language spoken in Dunning is English.
 Other important languages spoken here include African languages and Arabic.